russeree/cerkle-tree/README.md

 # Cerkle Tree

 A fast and efficient C++ implementation of a Sparse Merkle Tree library using OpenSSL.
+Notes

+ - ⚠️This library is not complete and currently bugged ⚠️
+ - Do not use in production.
+ - Issues exist at nearly every level and this is a WIP

 ## Overview